fuchsberger/csci_204_2024_spring/week_6/lecture_6.1.md

 # Size, IDs, Aliases, Nodes and Linked Lists

+> **Reminder:** There is a gradescope homework open on Gradescope and due Wednesday evening.

 ### Determining size
 Every object in python takes up space in memory.
 We can determine the size of an object in two ways: